foozmeat/AppAnnieStatusBoard/README.md

 ### Installation

-1. Open `app_annie_status_board.rb` and adjust the values inside the configuration block to match you're respective install.
+1. Copy project.yml.sample and edit the values inside to match you're respective install.
 2. Open `app_annie_status_board.sh` and update its path to the `app_annie_status_board.rb` script to match where you've installed it
 3. Open `de.rheinfabrik.appanniestatusboard.plist` and update its `ProgramArguments` value to match where you are storing the salesboard.sh file you just updated in step 3.
 4. Copy de.rheinfabrik.appanniestatusboard.plist to `~/Library/LaunchAgents`